In this article

 The second most affordable option: In-home respite care might be the next most budget-friendly choice.
 Because it involves a trained professional coming to the senior’s location to provide one-on-one care, home care typically costs more at $20-35 per hour, says Billman.

 The most expensive option: This would involve temporarily moving a senior into an overnight facility.
 Lane explains that although costs vary depending on the region where the care is provided or the facility is located, he estimates a short-term stay in an assisted living facility would be 10-20% more than the normal costs for a long-term resident in that region.
-This fee covers the room or apartment, housekeeping and meals in addition to assistance with activities of living and companionship for the agreed upon amount of time.
+This fee covers the room or apartment, housekeeping and meals, in addition to assistance with activities of daily living and companionship for the agreed upon amount of time.

 Who pays for respite care?